 Whoever coined the term ‘tidy house, tidy mind’ might be onto something.
 Clearing out your messiest cupboards and drawers feels both rewarding and surprisingly relaxing.
 There’s that point in the middle where you pull everything out and wonder, ‘was this a good idea?’
 But, by the end, you’ll have a cleaner, more organised space that’s easier to navigate.

 No stylish home is complete without a houseplant (or five) – but did you know that greenery can also offer stress-relieving, mood-enhancing properties?
 The right plant will neutralise the air around you, while lending a sense of wellbeing.
 Plant up flowers and leafy greens that are easy to maintain, like soothing peace lilies, freshly-scented eucalyptus and durable snake plants.

 10. Hit the ‘Unfollow’ Button

 We all have those Instagram accounts we follow for the wrong reasons; the ones that represent a false sense of ‘perfection’, which you then compare to your own completely normal life.
 Do yourself a favour, and hit ‘unfollow’ on every account that makes you feel negative.
 If it’s an account run by someone you know, you could also hit ‘mute’ without them knowing you’re no longer seeing their posts.

 11. Start a CBD Routine

 Sometimes, self-care can be as simple as taking a good-for-you supplement.
-Consider adding CBD to your daily routine, and discover why wellness experts are hailing its effects.
-Our Discovery Kit holds two trial-sized CBD Oil Drops that give you a taste of the compound, featuring our citrusy Bright Days blend and pepperminty Night Time tincture.
+Consider adding CBD to your daily routine, and discover why this food supplement has the wellness world abuzz.
+Our CBD Discovery Kit holds two trial-sized CBD Oil Drops that give you a taste of the compound, featuring our citrusy Bright Days blend and pepperminty Night Time tincture.
 Use one in the AM and one in the PM for round-the-clock dosage.